 Yafa had the honour of co-emceeing the memorial event to honour the life of the late Canadian-Israeli peace activist, Vivian Silver.

-Speaking about depolarization in Canada with colleague and friend Shlomit Broder, CEO of Digital Public Sq
+Speaking about depolarization in Canada with colleague and friend Shlomit Broder, CEO of Digital Public Square

 Remarks about why we must stand together, both Canadian Palestinians and Jews, to build a shared future together.